Daddy's Girl: She joins the army because she loves her father and knows that he will die if he returns to the battlefield.

 Character Death: Mulan uses one rocket to send him flying into a stockpile of fireworks.

-The Dreaded: Though the Emperor is too dignified to have a true Oh Crap moment, his expression and actions when General Li says the Huns are being led by Shan Yu shows that he is aware that China could be in a lot of trouble.
+The Dreaded: Though the Emperor himself is too dignified to have a true Oh Crap moment, his expression and actions when General Li says the Huns are being led by Shan Yu shows that he is aware that China could be in a lot of trouble.

 Everyone Calls Him Barkeep: If you match the story up to Real Life and accept that the "Huns" are in fact the Xiongnu, Shan Yu is not the villian name but his TITLE (also represented as Chanyu, and in either event roughly translates to "Majesty Son of Heaven").